-COLUMBUS, Ohio — Since the coronavirus pandemic made its way to the United States, Americans have heard leaders at all levels of government issue health orders and mandates.
+COLUMBUS, Ohio — Since the coronavirus pandemic made its way to the United States, Americans have heard leaders at all levels of government issue health orders and mandates, most recently from President Joe Biden.
+On Thursday, Biden ordered sweeping new federal vaccine requirements for as many as 100 million Americans in an all-out effort to increase COVID-19 vaccinations and curb the surging delta variant.

-Most states enacted some version of a stay-at-home order in the early stages of the pandemic, and many are now opting to issue mask mandates as the virus continues to spread.
+Most states enacted some version of a stay-at-home order in the early stages of the pandemic, and many also opted to issue mask mandates as the virus continued to spread.

 But, are these mandates enforceable?
 And what's the difference between a mandate, an order, a law, rules and statutes?